 Unsure of what time zone your followers are in?
 Instagram Insights has you covered – and it’s free!
 After making sure your account is a business profile, click the bar graph in the upper right-hand corner and discover the amazing data in analytics!
 You’ll learn where your followers are located (you can filter this by city or country), their gender, their age, and, of course, the most popular days and times they are using Instagram.

-Your audience is busy!
+Your Instagram audience is busy!
 Think about the times of day you check personal accounts on social media – during your spare time.
-Prioritize scheduling during lunch time (11am-1pm) and evenings (7-9pm).
+Prioritize scheduling during a lunch break (11 a.m.-1 p.m.) and evenings (7-9 pm).
+By lunchtime, everyone is looking for a break and to catch up on everyone else’s Instagram feeds.
 You don’t want users to miss out on your stellar content simply because they’re too busy.

 Though just slightly, the average engagement does shift depending on the day.
-Per Later’s research, Wednesdays and Thursdays drive the most engagement, while Sundays drive the least.
+Per Later’s research, Wednesdays and Thursdays drive the most in engagement rates, while Sundays drive the least.